Summer Financial Aid

 Federal Direct Subsidized and Unsubsidized Loans will be offered based on your remaining academic year loan eligibility.
 If you are a dependent undergraduate student, you may also be offered a Parent PLUS loan up to your remaining cost of attendance, provided you are enrolled in a minimum of six summer units.

-Example: A dependent student was offered $3,500 in subsidized and $2,000 in unsubsidized loans during the 2023-2024 academic year (fall and spring) and only accepted $2,000 of their subsidized loan for fall and spring.
+Example: A dependent student was offered $3,500 in subsidized and $2,000 in unsubsidized loans during the 2025-2026 academic year (fall and spring) and only accepted $2,000 of their subsidized loan for fall and spring.
 For summer, they can be offered up to $3,500 in federal student loans ($1,500 subsidized and $2,000 unsubsidized)*.
-Additionally, they will be offered a Parent PLUS Loan up to their remaining cost of attendance.
+Additionally, they will be offered a Parent PLUS Loan up to their remaining summer cost of attendance.

 Graduate Summer Loans